QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

     single: python

 ************************************
-Geometric series and economics 101
+Geometric Series and Economics 101
 ************************************

 This lecture describes important  ideas in economics that rely